Pollangu: Production

 This film marks the directorial debut of Gandhi Marx, who previously directed two short films and a documentary film.
 Although the film is an adventure thriller, the director decided to insert songs in the film for the commercial aspect.
 Hindi actress Nisha Lalwani, who previously starred in Kalyug (2005), was cast as a lead in this heroine-centric thriller and worked on this film at the same time as Sabki Bajegi Band (2015).
 Actor Ravi Rahul made a comeback in leading role after two decades.
 The film was shot in the deep forests of Chalakudy, Kodaikanal, and Talakona.

 Soundtrack

-Music was composed by Jubin in his third film album after Vinmeengal (2012) and Pazhaya Vannarapettai (2016).
+The music was composed by Jubin in his second film after Vinmeengal (2012).